-Some children may hold in their stool, which can cause constipation.
+Some children may hold in their stool, usually involuntarily, which can cause constipation.
 They may do this due to anxiety and stress surrounding going to the toilet.

 Certain medications and dietary supplements may also cause constipation in children, such as anticonvulsants, iron supplements, and antacids.